decretist/Dissertation/Chapter4/chapter4.markdown

 [22] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 685.

-[23] Anders, my understanding is that you took a similar approach when you created the baseline text for the edition in progress of the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).
+[23] Winroth took a similar approach when he created the baseline text for the edition in progress of the first recension (although he adopted a set of orthographic conventions different from Friedberg's in the resulting text).

 [24] Lisa Samuels and Jerome McGann, “Deformance and Interpretation,” *New Literary History* 30, no. 1 (1999): 25–56.